 You can use 3% – 10% (12 – 120 drops per once of carrier oil) dilution for temporary use when dealing with health issues such as congestion and injury among others.

 You can also increase the dilution to 25% if you are dealing with more acute health problems like arthritis pain, muscle cramp and other severe pains.
-However you need to remember, this is just for temporary use.
+However you need to remember, this is just for temporary use and not for everyday use.